Abilify Settlements May Be Available for Gambling Losses

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential claims for individuals throughout the United States who have suffered severe financial loss, family problems or legal consequences as a result of compulsive gambling while taking Abilify.
+The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential claims for individuals throughout the United States who have suffered financial loss, family problems or other consequences as a result of gambling while taking Abilify.

-To review a potential claim for yourself or a loved one, request a free consultation and claim evaluation.
+To review a potential claim for yourself or a loved one, request a free case evaluation.

-Abilify (aripiprazole) is a widely used atypical antipsychotic medication that was introduced by Bristol-Myers Squibb and Otsuka Pharmaceuticals in 2002, and has grown to become one of the best selling brand name drugs in the United States.
+Abilify (aripiprazole) is a widely used atypical antipsychotic medication that was introduced by Bristol-Myers Squibb and Otsuka Pharmaceuticals in 2002.
+Amid aggressive marketing, it grew to become one of the best selling brand name drugs in the United States.

 The medication is part of a class of drugs known as partial dopamine receptor agonists, and is commonly prescribed for treatment of schizophrenia, bipolar disorder, major depressive disorders, irritability, aggression, mood swings and other behavior issues.